Explore Tanzania – Diverse Safari Tours & Adventure Experiences

 2. Serengeti National Park

-Serengeti National Park is where the magic happens and probably the most visited national park in Kenya.
+Serengeti National Park is where the magic happens and probably the most visited national park in Tanzania.

 Over 2 million wildebeests, alongside thousands of zebras, gazelles, impalas, are followed by predators like hyenas, lions, and leopards, starting the journey in search of fresh pasture and water, crossing to Masai Mara National Reserve in Kenya.